kdkalvik/Lagrange/_posts/2023-11-09-NaturalParams.md

 i.e., for any given $\eta$, there exists a distribution $p$ whose moments match the values of the parameter $\eta$.

 ## Canonical/Exponential/Natural parameterization
-The canonical form of the exponential-family distributions, is given by the following:
+The canonical form of the Gaussian distribution (which belongs to the exponential-family of distributions), is given by the following:

 $$
 p_\lambda(x) = \exp \left\{ \langle \lambda, \phi(x) \rangle - A(\lambda) \right\}